sunpy/ndcube/joss_paper/paper.md

 ndcube is a free, open-source, community-developed Python package whose purpose is to faciliate the manipulation and visualization of astronomical data.
-It does this by linking the data and its coordinates in single data objects.
+It does this by linking the data and coordinates in single data objects.
 These objects can be manipulated via array-like slicing operations which modify the data and coordinates simultaneously.
 They also allow coordinate transformations to be performed with reference to the